netdata/kernel-collector/docs/Update-libbpf.md

 ## Libbpf 0.0.1

 This is the first version released by Libbpf team that we modified.
 This version is used to compile any kernel older than `4.15`.
-The selection is done inside `library/Makefile` depending of the kernel used to compile the library.
+The selection is done inside `library/Makefile` depending on the kernel used to compile the library.

 We only need to change this directory, case we begin to support kernels older than `4.11`.